Recap: Angel S 05 E 10 Soul Purpose

 - Famous Last Words: The first vampire Spike kills gets out "You just made the biggest mistake of your life!"

-- Good Is Not Nice: Spike's treatment of a Distressed Damsel could use some work.
+- Good Is Not Nice: Spike's treatment of a Damsel in Distress could use some work.

 Woman in alley: Thank you!
 Thank you!
 That thing was going to kill me!